 After the end of the 7th week, you may not withdraw passing from a course except for circumstances beyond your control.
 If this is the case, you may petition the Faculty Subcommittee on Administration for an exception to the faculty legislation.
 Please be aware that circumstances beyond your control do not include waiting until you have received grades in the course to evaluate your standing, but do include illness, family problems or other personal issues.

 You may withdraw failing from a course any time until the last day of classes.
 This decision is registered as a WF on your transcript and counts like "F" in your GPA.
-If you wish to withdraw from a course in which you are failing, you must make an appointment with either Dean Gajewski or Dean Wickens, call Lisa at 832-6530.
+If you wish to withdraw from a course in which you are failing, you must make an appointment with Dean Wickens, call Lisa at 832-6530.